kubernetes-sigs/blob-csi-driver/deploy/example/blobfuse-mi/README.md

 ## Dynamic Provisioning

-> The driver creates the storage account and container automatically.
+> The driver creates the container automatically.
+If `storageAccount` is not specified in the StorageClass, the driver also creates a new storage account.

 ### Additional role requirement